Particular/docs.particular.net/nservicebus/hosting/assembly-scanning.md

 NOTE: Extensions to NServiceBus (for example `NServiceBus.Distributor.MSMQ.dll` or `NServiceBus.RavenDB.dll`) are not considered core dlls and will need to be explicitly added if you customize assembly scanning.

-## Default behaviour
+## Nested Directories

-BETA: In version 6 default behaviour for assembly scanning has changed not to scan nested folders for assemblies.
+BETA: In version 6 default behavior for assembly scanning has changed not to scan nested folders for assemblies.

 For version 5 and below assemblies in nested folders were automatically scanned by default.

-From version 6, default behaviour is not to scan nested folders for assemblies.
+From version 6, default behavior is not to scan nested folders for assemblies.
 You can enable nested folders assembly scanning using:

 <!-- import ScanningNestedAssebliesEnabled -->

+## Assemblies to scan

+In version 5 and earlier the API for assembly scanning took a "Include a list" approach.
+This proved to be problematic.
+Many extensions to NServiceBus rely on assembly scanning, for example transports and persistences in external nugets.
+If, at endpoint configuration time, a list of assemblies was generated, and that list did not include extension assemblies, the endpoint would fail at runtime with some unexpected and hard to diagnose behaviors.

+In version 6 the API has been changes to a "Exclude a list" approach.
+This supports that the common scenario removing specific assemblies from scanning without the common side effect of accidentally excluding required assemblies.

 ### You can exclude specific assemblies by name:

 <!-- import ScanningExcludeByName -->

 ### You can exclude specific types:

 <!-- import ScanningExcludeTypes -->

 ## Options deprecated from version 6 and later

 ### Including assemblies:

 <!-- import ScanningListOfAssemblies -->

-### Controling the exact types that NServiceBus uses:
+### Controlling the exact types that NServiceBus uses:

 <!-- import ScanningListOfTypes -->

 ### Including assemblies using pattern matching: